roboticist-tav/diego_documentation/docs/tasks/newton_loop.md

 ## Active Agent

 In the Persian Chain Movement the active agent scouts around the route from a starting position to an ending position.
-When it arrives penultimate to its ending position, it has to inform the others...
+When it arrives penultimate to its ending position, it has to inform the others…

 ```Diego
 // Activate the active_agent to go on route `perimeter`